Bangladeshi cricket team in Australia in 2026

-The Bangladesh cricket team are scheduled to tour Australia in August 2026 to play the Australia cricket team.
-The tour will consist of two Test matches.
-The Test series will form part of the 2025–2027 ICC World Test Championship.
+The Bangladesh cricket team toured Australia in August 2026 to play the Australia cricket team.
+The tour consisted of two Test matches.
+The Test series formed part of the 2025–2027 ICC World Test Championship.
+In February 2026, the Cricket Australia (CA) confirmed the fixtures for the tour.

-It will be Bangladesh's first tour to Australia in 18 years.
-The series will also mark the first winter Tests in Australia since 2004.
+It was Bangladesh's first tour to Australia in 23 years.
+The series also marked the first winter Tests in Australia since 2004.
 Initially, the tour was scheduled to take place in March 2027 but was later moved to 2026 due to fixture congestion with the 150th Anniversary Test against England.